QubesOS/qubes-doc/introduction/issue-tracking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We encourage you to submit the change yourself!
-Please see the `how to edit the documentation <https://www.qubes-os.org/doc/how-to-edit-the-documentation/>`__ for instructions on how to do so.
+Please see the :website:`how to edit the documentation <doc/how-to-edit-the-documentation/>` for instructions on how to do so.
 If it’s something you can’t do yourself, please proceed to open an issue.

 I would like to report a security vulnerability.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^